 The programs found on this page include everything that the state of Rhode Island has to offer as far as senior care assistance.
 However, there are additional programs that are available on a national level, as well as others that are available locally and privately.
 To assist in one’s search for the program that is most suitable for the situation, please use our free Resource Locator Tool.

-In Rhode Island, in 2019, the statewide average cost of assisted living is $4,350 / month, which is more expensive than the nationwide average of $4,000 / month.
-The capital city area, Providence, has an average monthly cost of $4,900, which equates to an annual rate of $58,800, and is costlier than the statewide average.
+In Rhode Island, in 2021, according to Genworth’s Cost of Care Survey 2020, the statewide average cost of assisted living is $4,950 / month.
+This is several hundred dollars more expensive than the nationwide average of $4,300 / month.
+The capital city area, Providence, has an average monthly cost of $4,950, which equates to an annual rate of $59,400, and is on par with the statewide average.

 The most affordable care option in Rhode Island for seniors who wish to remain living at home, but require some daytime supervision is adult day care.
-As of 2019, the average cost is $75 throughout the state.
-(This figure is just over the nationwide average of $72 / day).
-The cost of adult day care in Providence is consistent with the statewide average of $75 / day.
+As of 2021, Genworth’s Cost of Care Survey 2020 indicates that the average cost is $76 throughout the state.
+(This figure is just over the nationwide average of $74 / day).
+The cost of adult day care in Providence is consistent with the statewide average of $76 / day.

 Medicaid is a health care program for low-income residents of the U.S. and is jointly funded by each state and the federal government.
 Each state manages their own Medicaid program, which is run within guidelines set by the federal government.
 While all states offer programs for children and families, here we will only focus on the programs that relate to the elderly.